ibrahimk4111/phero-level2-assignment-1/README.md

 #### in
-in type guard works kind of condition in class
+'in' type guard works kind of condition whether variable is in this object or not.

 #### is

 ## Union Type